Skip to main content

 Board-designated funds

-Funds the board has set aside for a specific purpose by internal resolution.
-Unlike donor-restricted funds, the board can release or repurpose these funds by subsequent resolution.
-Classified as net assets without donor restrictions on the Statement of Financial Position.
+Money the board sets aside for a purpose by its own vote.
+The board can free or move this money later by another vote.
+It counts as net assets without donor restrictions on the balance sheet.

 DEFINITION